nebari-dev/argo-jupyter-scheduler/README.md

 A `Job`, or notebook job, is when you submit your notebook to run.

 In Argo-Jupyter-Scheduler, this `Job` translates into a `Workflow` in Argo-Workflows.
-So when you create a `Job`, your notebook job will create a Workflow that will run regardless of whether your JupyterLab server is.
+So when you create a `Job`, your notebook job will create a Workflow that will run regardless of whether or not your JupyterLab server is.

-> At the moment, permission to submit Jobs is required which are controlled by Keycloak roles for the `argo-server-sso` client.
+> At the moment, permission to submit Jobs is required, managed by the Keycloak roles for the `argo-server-sso` client.
 If your user has either the `argo-admin` or the `argo-developer` roles, they will be permitted to create and submit Jobs (and Job Definitions).

-We are relying on the Nebari Workflow Controller to ensure the user's home directory and conda-store environments are mounted to the Workflow.
+We are also relying on the [Nebari Workflow Controller](https://github.com/nebari-dev/nebari-workflow-controller) to ensure the user's home directory and conda-store environments are mounted to the Workflow.
 This allows us to ensure:
-- the local data used by the notebook job is accessible
+- the files in the user's home directory can be used by the notebook job
 - the output of the notebook can be saved locally
-- when the conda environment used gets updated, it is also updated for the notebook job (helpful for scheduled jobs)
+- when the conda environment that is used gets updated, it is also updated for the notebook job (helpful for scheduled jobs)
-- the node instance type and image you submit your notebook job from are the same ones used by the workflow
+- the node-selector and image you submit your notebook job from are the same ones used by the workflow

 ### `Job Definition`

 A `Job-Definition` is simply a way to create to Jobs that run on a specified schedule.

-In Argo-Jupyter-Scheduler, this `Job Definition` translate into a `Cron-Workflow` in Argo-Worflows.
-So when you create a `Job Definition`, you create a `Cron-Workflow` that creates a `Workflow` to run according to the specified schedule.
+In Argo-Jupyter-Scheduler, `Job Definition` translate into a `Cron-Workflow` in Argo-Worflows.
+So when you create a `Job Definition`, you create a `Cron-Workflow` which in turn creates a `Workflow` to run when scheduled.

 A `Job` is to `Workflow` as `Job Definition` is to `Cron-Workflow`.